abhishettyy/Calculator/README.md

 * **JavaScript (ES6)**: For all client-side logic, event handling, and calculations.
 *
 ---
-##What did I learn?
+## Project Journey & Key Learnings

-The core challenge of this project was to build the calculation logic from scratch without relying on built-in functions like eval() or AI-assisted code generation.
+The core challenge of this project was to build the calculation logic from scratch without relying on built-in functions like `eval()` or AI-assisted code generation.
 While the resulting logic may not be the most optimal, this approach provided a significant learning experience.

-    * Independent Problem-Solving: The entire calculation engine, including the parsing of numbers and operators, was implemented manually.
+* **Independent Problem-Solving**: The entire calculation engine, including the parsing of numbers and operators, was implemented manually.
 This was a valuable exercise in algorithmic thinking.

-    * Edge Case Handling: A major takeaway was learning how to identify and handle numerous edge cases, such as trailing operators, negative numbers, and repeated inputs.
+* **Edge Case Handling**: A major takeaway was learning how to identify and handle numerous edge cases, such as trailing operators, negative numbers, and repeated inputs.

-    *Debugging with Breakpoints: The browser's developer tools, particularly using breakpoints, were crucial for tracing the flow of data through the code.
-This was instrumental in understanding the state of the         storage array and debugging the logic step-by-step.
+* **Debugging with Breakpoints**: The browser's developer tools, particularly using **breakpoints**, were crucial for tracing the flow of data through the code.
+This was instrumental in understanding the state of the `storage` array and debugging the logic step-by-step.

+This project was a practical lesson in the importance of robust debugging and the complexities of state management in an application.

+---

 ## How to Use